 The 2026 Freight Report, Xeneta

-In a market that moves daily, the cost of being slow is measurable.
+In a market that moves daily, the cost of delayed action is measurable.
 Xeneta's platform benchmarks contracted and spot rates at lane level — drawing on data from hundreds of global shippers — so procurement teams know exactly where they stand on a specific port pair, not just a trade corridor average.

 That granularity matters when surcharges land unexpectedly or a new contract is on the table.
 It gives procurement teams the context to have more informed, productive conversations with carriers — understanding what is driving a rate movement, and whether it reflects the broader market.